Grades, as follow, will be issued at the end of each semester

 Grades are due 72 hours after the last date of term.
 If you have questions about your grade or wish to pursue a grade dispute, make an appointment with the instructor so that you can discuss the reason for your grade.
 Only the faculty member(s) who awarded the grade can authorize a change, with approval of the Division’s Associate Dean of Instruction.
 You are entitled to know the basis upon which you are graded.

 If you are not satisfied with the resolution of the grading problem after talking with your instructor, you have the right to discuss the matter with the division’s associate dean.
-If you are still not satisfied with the resolution of the grading problem, the final appeal rests with the Provost.
+If you are still not satisfied with the resolution of the grading problem, the final appeal rests with the VP of Academic Affairs.

 Time Limit for Grade Change: